Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 “If we’re going to build a business, we not only need raving fan clients, we need a raving fan culture.
 Culture meaning everybody on your team works to create raving fan experiences.
 You’ve got to create raving fans if you want to be successful.” – Tony Robbins

-On a similar note, everyone who works at your company should be a raving fan of it.
-If you feel like interest is waning internally, you can pull from these business leadership quotes to revitalize your team.
-Make sure that every single person on your team understands what raving fans can do for your business, and sees creating and sustaining raving fans as part of their job description.
+But happy customers are only half the story.
+Look at your company culture and determine if you’re providing fertile ground to grow your own raving fans.
+Make creating and sustaining raving fans part of everyone’s job description.
 Whenever a team member provides truly above-and-beyond or innovative customer experiences, tell everyone on the team so that everyone understands how much raving fan culture matters to your company.
-That way, you not only reward that person for excelling, but encourage those around them to do the same.
+That way, you not only reward that person for excelling but you also encourage those around them to do the same.

 “Management is focusing on getting someone to get a result.
 Leadership is producing a standard in someone that when you’re gone, they will live by to produce higher level results consistently.” – Tony Robbins

-Some of the most inspirational business quotes focus on leadership.
-Are you merely managing your business, or are you leading it?
-Leaders inspire their entire company, and show each employee how much is possible.
-If you’re an insightful leader, you pay attention to how to get more out of yourself every day, which teaches your team to do the same.
-Eventually, those around you will realize their leadership qualities as well and begin to manage more tasks.
+Many inspirational business quotes focus on leadership, for good reason.
+Good leadership can steer a company anywhere; poor leadership that is too embroiled in managing will end up pushing everything out of alignment.
+Leaders inspire their entire company and show each employee how much is possible.
+If you’re an insightful leader, you can get more out of yourself every day, which teaches your team to do the same.
+You may even prompt new leaders within your business to advance their potential.

 “Passion is found in the field of the unreasonable.
 Anything is possible if you are clear about what you want and you have strong enough reasons and a real action plan — if you have unreasonable expectations for what will be required of you and you are willing to meet them.” – Tony Robbins

 Are you concerned about the goals you’ve set for your business, or are you still working toward setting some?
-Remember not to limit yourself based on what already exists on the market, in your industry and in the business world.
-Sound strategies and an action plan can make even reach goals reality.
-Even when you have an action plan underway, continue to look for ways you can innovate and improve.
+Don’t limit yourself based on what already exists on the market, in your industry and in the business world.
+Even if you have an action plan underway, continue to look for ways you can innovate and improve.
 Some of the best leaders worked to improve existing ideas instead of creating new ones.

 5. Ignorance in business